bexp/textai/README.md

 ## TextAI
 REST API for Text Summarization and Keywords Extraction from a given URL

-Project contains major pieces:
+Project contains two major pieces:

-1. REST API built on top of Python's Klein/Twisted server framework
+1. REST API - built on top of Python's Klein/Twisted server framework
-2. Frontend written in pure jQuery which uses HN realtime feed to generate summaries with help of REST endpoint
+2. Frontend - written in pure jQuery which utilizes HN realtime feed to generate summaries with help of REST endpoint

-Everything has been wrapped into Docker container (See Dockerfile) and can be run using simple Docker CLI tool:
+Everything has been wrapped into Docker container (See Dockerfile) and can be deployed using simple Docker CLI tool:

 ```